 3: Reduces Symptoms of Anxiety

-There are a number of journals created specifically for people who are looking for new ways to manage symptoms of anxiety.
+There are anxiety journals created specifically for people who are looking for new ways to manage symptoms of the condition.

 And journaling is scientifically proven to help:

 In 2018, a research study was carried out on 70 patients in Pennsylvania with elevated anxiety symptoms.